danielpmorton/pyastrobee/readme.md

   - [ ] If there isn't a way to query this directly, try adding a visual body anchored to the center of the bag
   - [ ] Or maybe try to see if we can query the OBJ texture body?
 - [ ] Update the VTK meshes so that we can just apply `astrobee_texture` directly?
 Might need to regenerate them based on the OBJ file that has the correct UV map
-- [ ] When the Astrobee is loaded it steps the sim (since it opens the gripper), which may be unwanted behavior
 - [ ] Collision information for the rigid bag looks pretty weird. (in wireframe mode).
 Will this be an issue?
 Should we vhacd this?
 Or make something out of simple geometry
 - [ ] Try out determining inertia matrices in MeshLab
 - [ ] See if it's possible to import the VTKs into Blender and adjust their texture maps
-- [ ] Load the Astrobee with the anchored soft bag with NO CONSTRAINT, click + drag to see if the physics seems ok
-- [ ] Turn the load_bag function from the demo into something a bit more robust
 - [ ] Add min-jerk and screw path trajectory
   - [ ] See the NU Modern Robotics videos
     - [ ] https://modernrobotics.northwestern.edu/nu-gm-book-resource/9-1-and-9-2-point-to-point-trajectories-part-1-of-2/
-- [ ] Check on quaternion normalization meaning
 - [ ] Check out `humanoidMotionCapture` in pybullet examples!!
   - [ ] Especially how they use `pdControllerStable` and `pdControllerExplicit`
 - [ ] Add test cases for batched quaternion operations
-- [ ] Deal with stuff from demo
-  - [ ] Delete the unnecessary code
-  - [ ] Make the file self-contained with Rika's code
-  - [ ] Rename the file with the demo date
 - [ ] Figure out how to get textures to apply properly to VTK files
 - [ ] Look into changeDynamics()
 - [ ] Fix the weird orientation of the ISS meshes now that we know about the OBJ orientation export issues
-- [ ] Add anything from the demo to the control section, if we want to keep it
 - [ ] Make an "electromagnetic" snap to a wall when the bag is in the right position
 - [ ] Add a way to pause the sim when looping in interactive mode (ipython / debugger)
 - [ ] Idea: add a parameter on initialization of Astrobee() deciding on the control mode?